-The candidate's committee will read and evaluate the prospectus with a rigorous eye to identifying early problems.
-These readers will want to know: is this a viable and original dissertation topic?
+The candidate's dissertation committee reads and evaluates the prospectus with a rigorous eye to identifying early problems.
+These readers want to clearly understand: is this a viable and original dissertation topic?
 Is the central question significant?
 Does the candidate know enough about the field and this subject to be able to carry out the project?
 Is the choice of material or data workable?
 Are the types of evidence and the proposed method likely to address the central question?
 Is the candidate likely to be able to carry out this project and make a real contribution with it?